grantwinney/blog/content/posts/how-to-log-messages-to-multiple-targets-with-nlog/index.md

   I rarely appreciate just how flexible it is though, so it's worth spending a little time taking a closer look.
 tags:
-- Surviving WinForms
+- surviving-winforms
-- Logging
+- logging
-- NLog
+- nlog
-- WinForms
+- winforms
-- Coding
+- coding
 title: How to log messages to multiple targets with NLog
 ---
 When it comes to finding a bug in an app, few things beat a good trail of logs.
 And for writing those logs, few tools beat NLog in simplicity or flexibility.
 I rarely appreciate just _how_ flexible it is though, so it's worth spending a little time taking a closer look.